-Visit the Ransom Center to see our free exhibitions, attend events, or conduct research in the Reading and Viewing Room.
+Visit the Ransom Center to see our free exhibitions, attend events, or conduct research in the Reading Room.
 Information about our hours, location, tours, and parking and transportation options is available on our website.

 Who is eligible to use the Ransom Center's collections?

 The Ransom Center welcomes all researchers and visitors.
 Information about accessing the Center's collections in our Reading Room and setting up a research account is available on our website.

 How can I search the Ransom Center's collections?

 The Ransom Center offers several resources and tools to help you search the collections.